 The revenues from the county-wide sales taxes are distributed pursuant to the provisions of the Local Tax Act and other provisions of the Tennessee Code Annotated.
 Of the revenues raised through the county-wide sales taxes, 50.0% are directed to educational purposes and are distributed to all organized school systems, in the county in which the taxes are collected based upon the average daily attendance of each school system.
 There are no other public school systems in the County, currently.
-The balance of the sales tax collections are divided between the general fund of the county in which the taxes are collected and all incorporated cities or towns in such county based upon the situs of collection.
+Unless waived as permitted by the Local Tax Act, the balance of sales tax collections are divided between the general fund of the county in which the taxes are collected and all incorporated cities or towns in such county based upon the situs of collection.